How 'The Room' Went From Disastrous Flop to Cult Phenomenon

 "She could see the look on my face.
 She goes, 'We gotta fix this.
 We've got to come up with a spin on this thing,'" he recalls.

-So they approached Wiseau at the afterparty, down the road from the theater at the now-closed Mimosa Restaurant (a path Wiseau reportedly had insisted be red-carpeted all the way).
+So they went up to Wiseau at the afterparty, down the road from the theater at the now-closed Mimosa Restaurant (a path Wiseau reportedly had insisted be red-carpeted all the way).

 "We told him, 'We're going to make this a campy comedy, make it where the joke is on the audience, an almost slapstick kind of thing,'" says Lozzi.
 "And he looked at me and said, 'You're fired.'"

-Within days, however, Lozzi was rehired and began a new marketing approach: to ditch the lofty comparisons (early promos had described The Room as having "all the passion of Tennessee Williams") and head in a more self-deprecating direction aimed at film students ("Because everything you're not supposed to do in a motion picture is in this film") and midnight movie enthusiasts.
+Within days, however, Lozzi was brought back on board and began a new marketing approach: to ditch the lofty comparisons (early promos had described The Room as having "all the passion of Tennessee Williams") and head in a more self-deprecating direction aimed at film students ("Because everything you're not supposed to do in a motion picture is in this film") and midnight movie enthusiasts.

 Around the same time, help already was at hand in the form of Michael Rousselet, director of 2015's Dude Bro Party Massacre III.
 Then just 20, Rousselet had seen a trailer for The Room and was instantly drawn by what he describes as a "bombardment of drama."
 Driving past the Fallbrook Laemmle with two friends days later, Rousselet saw that the film was screening and gave it a go (despite a "no refunds after 15 minutes" sign and repeated warnings from the cinema staff).